 Supporting Carb Refeeds and Diet Variation

 - Finally, a seasonal variation is probably the most ancestrally relevant, whereby winters are spent lower carb, and summers (where there is an abundance of fruit) is higher carb.
-The Mbuti pygmies of the Congo are a great example of this and obtain up to 80% of their calories from honey for two months of the year when honey is naturally available to them.
+The Mbuti pygmies of the Congo¹⁵ are a great example of this and obtain up to 80% of their calories from honey for two months of the year when honey is naturally available to them.

 The key is choosing your healthy sweetener wisely and consuming it in moderation at the appropriate times.
-Snacking on a Kion Bar post-workout or during a long hike is a great way to get quick fuel from honey, one of the healthiest sweeteners available.
+Snacking on a Kion Bar post-workout or during a long hike is a great way to get quick fuel from honey, one of our favorite natural sweeteners.